-I have received a copy of the 2018-2019 Carbondale Area Elementary School Student Handbook.
+I acknowledge that I am aware that the 2019-2020 Carbondale Area School Elementary Student Handbook can be found and accessed at the school web-site at (www.carbondalearea.org).
 Included in this handbook are the Admission Requirements, Attendance Policy, and the General Discipline Guidelines.